Parent-teacher interviews at primary school: what to expect

 To get the most out of parent-teacher interviews, it helps to be well prepared.

-Interviews for children in primary school are often held around the time school reports come home.
-One of the first things you can do is read your child’s school report carefully and note down anything you want to ask about.
+Interviews for children in primary school are also often held around the time school reports come home.
+One of the first things you can do for this kind of interview is read your child’s school report carefully and note down anything you want to ask about.

-It can help to take your list of questions with you so you remember what you want to talk about.
+It can help to take a list of questions and information with you to interviews so you remember what you want to talk about.
 The interview time tends to pass quickly.

 - What does my child struggle with?